-Department of Professional Regulations Investigations
+Department of Professional Regulation Investigations

 We are a group of lawyers who want to help you, but not represent you.
 We invite you to contact us and explain your situation.
 The call is free and confidential.
 We will answer any questions you have and if needed we will recommend an independent law firm that fits your needs.
 No lawyer pays us to recommend them.
-Instead we give unbiased advice as to who is the person for your unique situation.
+Instead we give unbiased advice as to who is the best person for your unique situation.

 The Illinois Department of Financial and Professional Regulation (IDFPR) is responsible for overseeing more than one million professionals in nearly 100 industries in order to protect and promote the lives of Illinois consumers.
 The Illinois Department of Professional Regulation (IDPR) is a division of the IDFPR whose mission is to serve, safeguard and promote the health, safety and welfare of the public by ensuring that licensure qualifications and standards for professional practice are properly evaluated, applied and enforced.

 The IDPR is divided into two divisions: the licensing and testing division and the enforcement division.
 The licensing and testing division ensures that all professionals seeking to be licensed in Illinois meet specific requirements to practice in their chosen fields.
 The enforcement division is legislatively mandated to administer and enforce 46 separate legislative acts that regulate the conduct of many professions and occupations in Illinois, such as accountants, dentists, engineers, locksmiths, physicians, and real estate brokers to name a few.